yanmarques/badcat/docs/Pupy.md

 _What works for now?_

-**R: Linux only.
+**R: This is a Proof of Concept and works in Linux only.
 Every RPC related stuff from Pupy works out of the box.
-Pupy process hidding is broken for now, so when you run the program it keeps in the foreground - this details matters when you want to be stealth, but for now just ignore it.**
+Pupy process migration is disabled for now, so when you run the program it keeps in the foreground and in the same process - this details matters when you want to be stealth, but for now just ignore it.**

 _Will it work on my machine?_